HQSquantumsimulations/struqture/documentation/src/physical_types/spins.md

 let pp = PauliProduct::new().z(1);
 let dp = DecoherenceProduct::new().x(0).z(2);

-let system = open_system.system_mut();
+// Add the Z_1 term into the system part of the open system let system = open_system.system_mut();
 system.add_operator_product(pp, CalculatorFloat::from(2.0)).unwrap();

-let noise = open_system.noise_mut();
+// Add the X_0 Z_2 term into the noise part of the open system let noise = open_system.noise_mut();
 noise
     .add_operator_product((dp.clone(), dp), CalculatorComplex::new(1.0, 0.0))